-- 5. Select the Enable VPN Service radio button. - 6.
-Scroll down to the Clients will use this VPN connection to access section, and select the All sites on the Internet & Home Network radio button.
+- Make sure that the Enable VPN Service check box is selected.
+For more information about the VPN configuration for the router, see Enable OpenVPN service in the router on page 154. - Scroll down to the Clients will use this VPN connection to access section, and select the All sites on the Internet & Home Network radio button.
+When you access the Internet with the VPN connection, instead of using a local

-When you access the Internet with the VPN connection, instead of using a local Internet service, you use the Internet service from your home network.
+Internet service, you use the Internet service from your home network.